 After reviewing the disclosure and submitting your application, the private student loan approval process begins.

-How long does the student loan application process take?
+How long does the private student loan application process take?

-What happens during the student loan approval process?
+What happens during the private student loan approval process?

-During the approval process, your lender will evaluate your credit history, among other criteria, to determine if you’re a reliable candidate for a loan.
+During the approval process, your private lender will evaluate your credit history, among other criteria, to determine if you’re a reliable candidate for a private student loan.
 This decision can produce one of three results: